 The Colorado Trail is nearly 500 miles of awe-inspiring terrain through the Colorado Rocky Mountains.
 Traveling through 6 wilderness areas and 8 mountain ranges, the trail offers the full spectrum of Colorado lakes, peaks, creeks, and ecosystem diversity.
 Divided into 28 segments, the trail end points are Denver and Durango.
 With an average elevation of over 10,300 feet, the highest elevation of the trail is at 13,271 feet.

-The Colorado Trail is challenging with demanding terrain and fickle weather.
+The trail is challenging with demanding terrain and fickle weather.
 With the right physical and mental training, and the right gear, you can do it!
 It helps if you have a particular goal, a reason, for doing the trail.
 You could be recovering from a personal life change, pushing yourself to get healthier, or reconnecting with nature.

 How To Plan a Colorado Trail Hike

-Step 1: Get Colorado Trail References and Maps.
+Step 1: Get Trail References and Maps.

 You’ll need Colorado Trail references both while planning your trip and on the trail.
 My key references were the The Colorado Trail Foundation website, the Colorado Trail Databook (pocket-sized, lightweight, and a must-have for planning and as an on-trail reference), and the Colorado Trail Hiker app (as another on-trail reference).